-It is essential that our Health Choice Generations Providers understand what Medicare Fraud, Waste, and Abuse (FWA) is and how to detect it.
+It is essential that our Health Choice Pathway Providers understand what Medicare Fraud, Waste, and Abuse (FWA) is and how to detect it.

 The definition of Fraud is the intentional deception or misrepresentation that an individual knows, or should know, to be false, or does not believe to be true, and makes, knowing the deception could result in some unauthorized benefit to himself or some other person(s).